Arseniy Yatsenyuk: Foreign Minister of Ukraine (2007)

-Yatsenyuk was proposed for the post of Foreign Minister by the President of Ukraine, Viktor Yushchenko.
+Yatsenyuk was proposed for the post of foreign minister by the president of Ukraine, Viktor Yushchenko.
 Yatsenyuk was confirmed by the Verkhovna Rada (parliament) on 21 March 2007 with 426 votes (from 450 maximum).

 In his April 2007 remarks made to the Carnegie Endowment for International Peace he commented that the Ukrainian transition to a market economy was a success.

-In July 2007 while he was still Foreign Minister, Yatsenuk started the Open Ukraine Foundation, which he intended to become an international foundation for the "strengthening and development of Ukraine's reputation in the world."
+In July 2007 while he was still foreign minister, Yatsenuk started the Open Ukraine Foundation, which he intended to become an international foundation for the "strengthening and development of Ukraine's reputation in the world."

 Chairman of the Verkhovna Rada (December 2007 – November 2008)

 In the early parliamentary elections held on 30 September 2007, Yatsenyuk was elected to the parliament from Our Ukraine–People's Self-Defense Bloc (number 3 in the bloc's member list).
 On 3 December 2007, he was nominated for the position of the Chairman of the Verkhovna Rada from the democratic coalition formed from the Yulia Tymoshenko Bloc and Our Ukraine–People's Self-Defense Bloc.
-On 4 December 2007, Yatsenyuk was elected the Chairman of the Parliament.
-His candidacy was the only in the ballot, and he obtained 227 votes in favor (from the democratic coalition; opposition abstained from the voting).
+On 4 December 2007, Yatsenyuk was elected the chairman of the Parliament.
+His candidacy was the only one in the ballot, and he obtained 227 votes in favor (from the democratic coalition; opposition abstained from the voting).

 In early 2008, Yatsenyuk co-wrote along with Tymoshenko and Yushchenko the so-called "letter of three" to NATO, in which they asked for a Membership Action Plan with a view to joining the Alliance.
 At the beginning of 2008 the work of the Rada was blocked for two months due, according to at least one observer, to this letter.

 During the Ukrainian political crises of September 2008 Yatsenyuk offered his resignation on 17 September 2008.
 A vote on his dismissal on 11 November 2008, was declared invalid by the counting commission of the Parliament (the vote was proposed by opposition party Party of Regions).

 On 12 November 2008, a total of 233 of 226 required deputies satisfied the resignation statement of Yatsenyuk and thus dismissed him from his post of Chairman of the Verkhovna Rada.
 The voting was carried out through the parliaments voting system and not by means of secret ballots, as stipulated by the parliamentary regulations.
 After his dismissal Yatsenyuk told journalists that he will form a new political force "for change in the country."

 On 21 November 2008, Yatsenyuk was also dismissed by President Viktor Yushchenko from the National Security and Defense Council.